 This course will provide students with an overview of major human service delivery models and occupations.
 Students will examine the core skills and intervention techniques used in human services, as well as ethical and legal considerations when providing human services.
 This course is useful for those who wish to continue their studies in social work, mental health, counseling, and other human service professions.
+Recommended Preparation: ENG 200

-HUS-103 Field Placement and Practicum Seminar
+HUS-103 Field Placement and Practicum Seminar 1.5 Units / 1.5 hours LEC

 This course will provide students with classroom instruction supporting a supervised field experience.
 Students will develop their interpersonal and professional communication and problem solving skills as they integrate knowledge and skills developed in the Human Service Worker Program.
 Corequisite: HUS 197A